emm-jay-ahh/terminal_t1a3/README.md

 ## Statement of Purpose and Scope

 ###### Describe at a high level what the application will do
-Net-Tools is a collection of IT Networking Tools that I use almost daily both work and home.
+netwhack is a collection of IT Networking Tools that I use almost daily both work and home.
 Combining these tools into one application for quick execution and ease of use was a must for me.
 It will also be an ever-growing tool-kit for testing and diagnosing networks including hacking tools.